Fatsa: Social unrest in 1970s-1980s

 After his election as the mayor, Sönmez divided Fatsa into eleven regions and created people's committees, which had power to recall government authorities.
 Sönmez was blamed creating a new state inside the Turkish Republic by the prime minister of Turkey at the time, Süleyman Demirel.
+Fatsa in this period underwent a revolution, where the mayor and his supporters proclaimed an independent Soviet republic.